harry7557558/DMOJ-Render_Main/1pointer/README.md

 If your program outputs `the following file`, the grader's feedback will be `Nice try, print the actual file`.

-To fail solutions that use data compression, the grader is updated to detect non-ASCII characters.
+To fail solutions that use data compression, the grader has been updated to detect non-ASCII characters.

 Notice problem statement:

 > a hardware token that he has locally... uniformly at random within the range configured...
 > Your score will be inversely correlated to the length of your program...
-> To ensure you have the correct output......
+> To ensure you have the correct output...

 **https://dmoj.ca/problem/osf**